 Where are these people?

-Decide whether your target audience is local or regional, national or international, or a mixture.
+Decide whether your target audience is local or regional, national or international.
 The advertising channel you choose should suit the target.

 You might want to try newspapers (local, national, trade or freesheets), magazines (general interest, specialist, in-house or local), local radio, cinemas, posters (on public transport), brochures and leaflets, point-of-sale displays or directories.